 Unst is rich with Viking history and folklore.
 It is thought to be the first island where the Vikings landed when they sailed west, with tales of battles with the local Pictish folk before settlement began.
 There are over 60 Viking longhouses across the island, making it one of the richest Viking sites in Europe.

-Today, you’ll see giant cliffs, sea stacks and sheltered bays which create a great home for a range of seabirds.
-Gannets, guillemots and kittiwakes can all be seen here in the summer months, which is a lovely time to visit, with extra-long hours of day light.
+Things to do: You’ll see giant cliffs, sea stacks and sheltered bays which create a great home for a range of seabirds.
+Gannets, guillemots and kittiwakes can all be seen here in the summer months.
 Out at sea, you might see seals, porpoises and even whales.
 Take a coastal walk along the cliffs of the National Nature Reserve of Hermaness, one of the best places to see puffins up close.

 Don’t miss the most famous bus stop in the world, carefully decorated inside.